puzpuzpuz/microbenchmarks/README.md

 A collection of various JS microbenchmarks

-## UTF String Deserialization
+## UTF String Serialization

-Compares performance of standard API for UTF-8 string deserialization (`Buffer.toString('utf8')`) and a custom JS implementation.
-Can be run with the following command:
+Compares performance of standard API for UTF-8 string serialization (`Buffer.from(string, 'utf8')`) and deserialization (`Buffer.toString('utf8')`) and custom JS implementations.
+Can be run with the following commands:

 ```
+$ npm run utf-serializers
-npm run utf-deserializers
+$ npm run utf-deserializers
 ```